Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Detector Alignment

 The filtered two-dimensional charge distribution is then projected along the $x$ and $y$ axes to obtain one-dimensional charge profiles, $\bar{Q}_x(x_i)$ and $\bar{Q}_y(y_j)$.
-These distributions are expected to be approximately symmetric around the pad center, as shown in Fig.\ref{fig:10-MO-pad0-center-projections}.
+These distributions are expected to be approximately symmetric around the pad center, as shown in the top panel of Fig.\ref{fig:10-MO-pad0-center-projections}.
 To determine the precise centroid, each profile is fitted with a symmetric second-order polynomial of the form

 where $x_0$ (and analogously $y_0$) corresponds to the position of the maximum charge density, this value represents the charge-weighted centroid of the pad response function, which we interpret as the pad’s geometric center in the beam reference frame.